madedotcom/riemann_workshop/docs/06-Making-pretty-pictures.md

 Grafana and Influx allow you to select metrics by regular expression.
 Change the measurement to `/aggregate-cpu-average\/*/`.
 You should see all the aggregate-cpu-average metrics appear on your graph.

-In the display tab change the Left-Y axis's Unit dropdown to "None > percent (0 - 100)".
+In the axes tab change the Left-Y axis's Unit dropdown to "None > percent (0 - 100)".

 You can display multiple metrics on a single graph, which is great for showing, for example, throughput vs latency, or CPU usage versus incoming web requests.